nprapps/armslist-analysis/README.md

 ./clean.py
 ```

+*Note: The current dataset supplied is about 80000 records so it can take some time to clean and geocode, patience is a virtue...or so they say*

 Sometimes the geocoding service is not accesible so we always cache and persist the geocoded locations not to repeat ourselves `data/geocoded-cache-nominatim.csv`

 Because on the original website some cities where not actually cities but could be thought more as regions, we did manually update some geolocations like `West PA, Pennsylvania` (15-20 manually updated).